-The following table provides information as of the end of our 2021 fiscal year regarding shares of common stock of Berry Global Group, Inc., that may be issued under our existing equity incentive plans.
+The following table provides information as of the end of our 2022 fiscal year regarding shares of common stock of Berry Global Group, Inc., that may be issued under our existing equity incentive plans.
+All equity compensation plans have been approved by security holders.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 11,274,408 (1) \$44.62 8,514,745 Equity compensation plans not approved by security holders (2) 27,914 \$13.41 Total 11,302,322 \$44.54 8,514,745
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 11,655,929 (1) \$47.33 7,144,870